 Jonty Harrison’s works are out there!
-They have been performed in concert in ’s-Hertogenbosch, Aberdeen, Arc-et-Senans, Athens, Banff, Bangor, Basel, Belfast, Berkeley, Berlin, Birmingham, Bogotá, Bourges, Bowling Green, Bristol, Brno, Brussels, Cagliari, Calgary, Cambridge, Chatham, Christchurch, Cologne, Coral Gables, Cornwall, Crest, Cuneo, Daegu, Denton, Dijon, Edinburgh, Essen, Freiburg im Breisgau, Gainesville, Glasgow, Halifax, Huddersfield, Istanbul, Karlsruhe, Leicester, Leuk, Linz, Lisbon, Liverpool, London, Lyon, Manchester, Marseille, Moissac, Montpellier, Montréal, Morelia, Mount Pleasant, New York City, Nîmes, Norwich, Oslo, Paris, Perpignan, Plymouth, Rome, San Francisco, San José, San Quirico In Collina, São Paulo, Seattle, Sheffield, Stanford, Strasbourg, Toronto, Troy, Uberlândia, Vienna, Weimar, Winnipeg, Wrocław and York…
+They have been performed in concert in ’s-Hertogenbosch, Aberdeen, Arc-et-Senans, Athens, Banff, Bangor, Basel, Belfast, Berkeley, Berlin, Birmingham, Bogotá, Bourges, Bowling Green, Bristol, Brno, Brussels, Cagliari, Calgary, Cambridge, Chatham, Christchurch, Cologne, Coral Gables, Cornwall, Crest, Cuneo, Daegu, Denton, Dijon, Edinburgh, Essen, Freiburg im Breisgau, Gainesville, Glasgow, Halifax, Huddersfield, Istanbul, Karlsruhe, Leicester, Leuk, Linz, Lisbon, Liverpool, London, Lyon, Manchester, Marseille, Moissac, Montpellier, Montréal, Morelia, Mount Pleasant, New York City, Nîmes, Norwich, Oslo, Paris, Perpignan, Plymouth, Rome, San Francisco, San José, San Quirico In Collina, São Paulo, Seattle, Sheffield, Stanford, Stockholm, Strasbourg, Toronto, Troy, Uberlândia, Vienna, Weimar, Winnipeg, Wrocław and York…

 Jonty Harrison studied with Bernard Rands, Elisabeth Lutyens, and David Blake at the University of York (UK), graduating with a DPhil in Composition in 1980.
 Between 1976 and 1980 he lived in London (UK), where he worked with Harrison Birtwistle and Dominic Muldowney at the National Theatre, producing the electroacoustic components for many productions, including Tamburlaine the Great, Julius Caesar, Brand, and Amadeus, and also taught electroacoustic composition at City University.